Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mysql_07_prepare_for_incoming_connections/guide.en-ca.md

 > [!warning]
 > For security reasons the default network configuration doesn't allow any incoming connections.
 It is thus critical you authorise the suitable IP addresses in order to successfully access your database.

-Fill in the IP address or CIDR block to whitelist and click on the `plus`{.action} button.
+Fill in the IP address or CIDR block to whitelist and click the `+`{.action} button.

 ![Add an IP](images/add_ip_1.png){.thumbnail}

-Validate the changes by clicking on the `Save changes`{.action} button.
+Validate the changes by clicking the `Save changes`{.action} button.

 ![Add an IP](images/add_ip_2.png){.thumbnail}